 She worked with Grand Duchess Louise of Baden to establish sewing factories in Strasbourg, France, that hired women to make clothes for residents.
-She helped displaced people move from Strasbourg to Hagenau, France.
+She helped displaced people move from Strasbourg to Haguenau, France.
 And she went to Paris to direct relief work — providing food, clothes and money to civilians.

 “It started out as a vacation and turned into work,” says Susan Watson, historian and archivist at the American Red Cross.
 But the trip inspired Barton to found the American Red Cross on May 21, 1881.

 The American Red Cross has continued to shelter, feed and offer emotional support to disaster survivors.
-It teaches life-saving skills, provides international humanitarian aid, and backs military personnel and their families.
+It teaches lifesaving skills, provides international humanitarian aid, and backs military personnel and their families.

-In the beginning, the American Red Cross primarily focused on domestic disaster relief, lending a hand to people whose lives were upended by forest fires, floods and hurricanes.
+In the beginning, the American Red Cross focused primarily on domestic disaster relief, lending a hand to people whose lives were upended by forest fires, floods and hurricanes.
 The organization raised money and brought in supplies for survivors.

 Following the 1889 Johnstown Flood in Pennsylvania, the Red Cross built temporary housing while its Philadelphia chapter provided doctors and nurses.
 After the 1893 Sea Islands Hurricane near Savannah, Georgia, Barton helped distribute donated clothing to survivors and repair clothes for survivors to resell.

 In 1892, when Barton was 70, she took the organization global, partnering with other service organizations for the Red Cross’s first international mission — supporting victims of a Russian famine.

 Watson says the organization’s relief efforts there helped about 700,000 people.